 Gina Ford clearly states that the routines she provides in the book are created to meet the natural sleep and feeding needs of babies.
 When reading the book I found it concerning that in general the amount of daytime sleep she suggested for a baby at any given age or stage (up to 12 months) was actually an hour or two less than normal recommendations.
 This means she is not meeting a baby’s natural sleep needs.
 She says her routines are structured to ensure babies never get overtired, but my concern is that she expects babes to sleep less than they should, which in turn can cause overtiredness.
 Her routines may work for some babies (think very easygoing babies), but the more sensitive babies, will definitely struggle with getting less than ideal sleep.

 Night wakings and early risings were also discussed but not all the reasons a baby can experience either were mentioned.
 Parents need to know all the reasons a baby can experience early risings and night wakings to make informed decisions on how to address them.
-For early wakings she mentions light streaming in the windows, babies expecting parents to come and attend to them at their first noise but no suggestion that overtiredness can be a cause of early wakings.
-In terms of night wakings she suggests that too much sleep can be the reason and provides suggestions for reducing day sleep.
+For early wakings, she mentions light streaming in the windows, babies expecting parents to come and attend to them at their first noise but no suggestion that overtiredness can be a cause of early wakings.
+In terms of night wakings, she suggests that too much sleep can be the reason and provides suggestions for reducing day sleep.
 Overtiredness can also produce night wakings.
 It is especially worrisome that she doesn’t mention overtiredness, given her schedules provide less sleep than the normal averages and could therefore lead to overtiredness.
 Uninformed parents may end up making the over tiredness worse if they reduce day sleep, as Gina Ford suggests.

 She also mentions in her book the importance of naps, however her routines do not provide an appropriate amount of sleep for a baby during their morning nap.
 Ideally, as a sleep consultant I am aiming for over an hour for the morning nap and love it when the babies I work with sleep 1.5 hours or so in their morning nap.
 Gina Ford however recommends 45-60 minutes at the most.
 As a general rule, anything less than 60 minutes for a nap is not restorative, which means she is advocating for non-restorative naps.
 The other thing she doesn’t bear in mind is that both the morning and afternoon naps have special purposes.
 The morning nap has more REM sleep and REM sleep is important for learning, creative problem solving and emotional and psychological restoration.
 The afternoon nap is important for physical restoration.
 If a baby is missing out on enough sleep for their morning nap, then they are being provided less opportunity for mentally restorative sleep and learning consolidation.
 Gina Ford also suggests that babies will cut out that morning nap (or reduce it to only 30 minutes) way too early.
 She suggests babies drop their morning nap between 9 and 12 months.
 The normal age range for dropping naps is 12 to 18 months, with the average being 15 months.
 If you drop a baby’s nap too early this will lead to overtiredness and sleep issues like night waking and early rising.

 I hope you found my thoughts on The New Contented Baby Book useful and that you can make informed decisions on the information within the book that you use.
-As you will have noticed I have some concerns on the content as I feel it could lead to babies not getting the sleep they need.
+As you will have noticed I have some concerns about the content as I feel it could lead to babies not getting the sleep they need.
 If you feel your baby may be overtired and you need help fixing it please feel free to contact Mylee at Little Big Dreamers today.